top of page

 Now arm the dysregulated with guns.

 Most gun owners are integrated and responsible.
-If they were not, there would be more carnage.
+If they were not, there would be far more carnage than what we've witnessed.
 But this is not the root cause for the violence and disintegration.
 The old saw that guns don't kill people, people kill people has a kernel of truth, but misses the point.
 Swords kill people.
 But gun assaults have a higher fatality rate, kill at greater range, and from positions of better concealment (Zimring, 1990).
 They also permit attacks by physically weaker and psychologically dysregulated people.
 The more powerful the weapon, like the semi-automatic AR-15 the greater the carnage (Note: machine gun converter kits can turn semi-automatic rifles into fully automatic weapons).
 Researchers have found a strong positive association between death rate and caliber (Braga, 2018).

 This is not an anti-gun screed.
 I would buy a gun if my lifestyle necessitated one.
 If I changed my diet and started eating meat again, for example, I would rather fish, husband, or hunt my own food.
 It is the most ethical, rooted, and honest way to eat in my opinion.
 But this misses the point.